kojisekig/KEA-lucene/readme.md

 One record represents one key phrase candidate.
 The first numeric values represents TF*IDF, the second one represents the distance, and the third column is a class to specify whether it is key phrases (true) or not (false).

-The KEAModelBuilder program creates Lucene index from teacher data, consider Lucene index as word dictionary, iterate the process and calculate feature value to output the above model file.
+The KEAModelBuilder program creates Lucene index from supervised data, consider Lucene index as word dictionary, iterate the process and calculate feature value to output the above model file.

 For your information, here's the processing time.
-My MacBook Pro (Processor: Intel Core i7／2.3 GHz) took about 5 minutes to process.
+My MacBook Pro (Processor: Intel Core i7/2.3 GHz) took about 5 minutes to process.
 While creating Lucene index was done in a fraction of a second, outputting a model file while scanning Lucene index took more time to complete.

 ## Discretization of Continuous Values using R